dpaspa/dfp/CONTRIBUTING.md

-# contributing to webuild menubar
+# contributing to desktop focal point

-:+1::snowflake: thanks for taking the time to contribute! :sunny::gift_heart:

 1. Fork this project
 - Create a new feature/patch branch